q3769/conseq/README.md

 executor's task queue.
 Consider this a trade-off of the executor's having the same syntax and semantic richness as a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).

-To account for hash collision, conseq4j does not support any shutdown action on the API-provided executor ([ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) instance.
+To account for hash collision, conseq4j Style 1 does not support any shutdown action on the API-provided executor ([ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) instance.
 That is to prevent unintended task cancellation across different sequence keys.
 The [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) instance(s) subsequently